turlodales/Freya-Ovulation-Tracking-/README.md

-# Freya-Ovulation-Tracking-
+# Freya Ovulation Tracking
-Freya (Ovulation Tracking) Support
+Welcome to Freya (Ovulation Tracking) Support

+version 1.0 Build 1 this app has adds from Google admob.